felippe-regazio/felippe-regazio/README.md

-# Hi there, I'm Felippe Regazio
+# Hi there!
+My name is Felippe Regazio

-I'm a passionate software developer focused in Front End development.
+and i fuck loving coding